LeonSering/leonsering/content/publication/adamik-2022-atomic/index.md

 - paper-conference
 publication: "*Symposium on Algorithmic Foundations of Dynamic Networks (SAND'22)*"
 doi: https://doi.org/10.4230/LIPIcs.SAND.2022.4
-abstract: <p align="justify">In an atomic splittable flow over time game, finitely many players route flow dynamically through a network, in which edges are equipped with transit times, specifying the traversing time, and with capacities, restricting flow rates.
+abstract: In an atomic splittable flow over time game, finitely many players route flow dynamically through a network, in which edges are equipped with transit times, specifying the traversing time, and with capacities, restricting flow rates.
 Infinitesimally small flow particles controlled by the same player arrive at a constant rate at